-- The eardrum is a sensitive, fragile flap of tissue — The eardrum is most likely to rupture from chronic inflammation or infection that first started in the outer ear canal and migrated down to the eardrum.
+- The eardrum is a sensitive, fragile membrane — A ruptured eardrum in dogs is most commonly caused by chronic inflammation or an infection that first started in the outer ear canal and migrated down to the eardrum.

-- Middle and inner ear infections can cause serious issues — If the eardrum is ruptured and inflammation and infection travel further inside the ear, your dog can become deaf or lose their balance.
+- Middle and inner ear infections can cause serious issues — If the eardrum is ruptured, inflammation and infection can travel further inside the ear.
+Your dog can lose their balance or even become deaf as a result.

-Without a fully intact and functioning eardrum, your dog’s middle and inner ears are susceptible to inflammation and infection.
-And, if your pup’s eardrum ruptures, they can even become deaf.
+Without a fully intact and functioning eardrum, your dog’s middle and inner ears are susceptible to ear inflammation and infections.
+And, if your pup’s eardrum ruptures, they can even lose their hearing entirely.

 Common signs of a ruptured eardrum in dogs

 - Pain.
-Most dogs love a good ear rub, but if your dog whimpers, yelps, or even snaps when you reach for their ear, they may have a painful ruptured eardrum.
+Most dogs love a good ear rub, but if your dog whimpers, yelps, or even snaps when you reach for their ear, they may have a painful ruptured eardrum, a severe ear infection, or both.

 - Odor.
-If your four-legged friend has stinky ears, it could be a sign of an ear infection.
+If your four-legged friend has stinky ears, it could be a sign of a yeast infection, which may contribute to an eventual ruptured eardrum.

 - Loss of hearing.
-It can sometimes be tough to tell if your dog has hearing loss due to age, or if they truly can’t hear.
-But, if your pup isn’t listening to normal commands, responding to your calls, or comes running at the sound of the treat container rattling, they likely lost their hearing.
+If you have a senior dog, it can sometimes be tough to tell if they have age-related hearing loss, or if they truly can’t hear due to a ruptured eardrum.
+But, if they suddenly aren’t listening to normal commands, responding to your calls, or running at the sound of the treat container rattling, they’ve likely lost some of all of their hearing.

 - Ear discharge.
 Discharge coming from the affected ear is often thick and pus-like, and may even be bloody.
 Flip your dog’s ears up regularly to check for signs of infection and discharge.

 - Nystagmus.
-Nystagmus occurs when a dogs’ eyes flicker back and forth quickly.
+This neurological condition occurs when a dog/s eyes flicker back and forth quickly.
 It can be a sign of an inner ear infection caused by a ruptured eardrum.

 - Stumbling.
 Incoordination and stumbling while walking can occur if your pup’s balance is affected by an ear infection.